forovere231/Ray-s-Mod-Zombie-Survival-OP-Script/README.md

 V 1.8: Fixed Bugs, and Fixed Zombie ESP Lagging the game

+V 1.9: Bug Fixes Again

-V 1.9: Fixed Keybind Bugs, Added New Button in All Category: New Infinte Health and replaced text for Older version of Infinite Health to Old Infinite Health (Still Requires Health Vials).
-EVERY INFINITE HEALTH YOU CAN STILL DIE DUE TO POISON HEADCRABS!
+V 2 (working!
+Major Update.): Fixed Keybind Bugs, Added New Button in All Category: New Infinte Health and replaced text for Older version of Infinite Health to Old Infinite Health (Still Requires Health Vials).
+EVERY INFINITE HEALTH YOU CAN STILL DIE DUE TO POISON HEADCRABS, Removed Kill All in Zombie category due to keybind bugs, and you will have to use the kill all script (which is in beta) above.
+Added Scrolling feature!